GhaidaALruwais/cse15l-lab-reports/LabReport1.md

   - The "cat" command was executed on the home directory.
 The output was blank, but no error showed.
 - Directory as an argument
   - In the home directory, I passed "lecture1" directory as an argument to the "cat" command.
 An error statement emerged "cat: lecture1/: Is a directory".
 Thus, we can conclude that the "cat" command can not run on a directory.
--File as an argument
+- File as an argument
-  -In the home directory, I passed "fr-ch.txt" file as an argument to the "cat" command.
+  - In the home directory, I passed "fr-ch.txt" file as an argument to the "cat" command.
 No error statement was shown.
 Instead, the contents of the file was printed on the screen.